 I am an applied mathematician, using mathematical models to investigate scientific problems.
-Much of my research relates to problems in geoscience - trying to understand how the Earth works.
-A particular focus currently is on glaciers and ice sheets and their role in the climate system.
+Much of my research relates to problems in the geosciences - a particular focus currently is on glaciers and ice sheets.

 Please get in touch if you'd like to know more, especially if you're a student interested in research.

 Slides from lectures at Karthaus 2018 are here (continuum mechanics), here (sliding), here (hydrology) and here (geomorphology).
 Notes are here.
 Exercises are here and solutions are here.
 Older slides are here (rheology) and here (thermodynamics).

 Slides from lectures in Iceland 2013 are here.Oxford

 |2010-2012||Killam Postdoctoral Fellow, University of British Columbia (supervised by Neil Balmforth)|